 CORNELL UNIVERSITY ANNOUNCEMENTS.
-Volume 55.
-Number 20.
-June 8, 1964.
-Published twenty-one times a year: twice in March, April, May, June, July, August, October, and December; three times in September; once in January and in November; no issues in February.
+Volume 56.
+Number 19.
+June 8, 1965.
+Published twenty-one times a year: four times in August; three times in June and October; twice in March, April, July, and September; once in January, May, and December; no issues in February or November.
 Published by Cornell University at Edmund Ezra Day Hall, 18 East Avenue, Ithaca, New York.
 Second-class postage paid at Ithaca, New York.